 We next asked whether deliberate timed activation of D1R neurons is sufficient for behavioral entrainment in the absence of dietary restriction.
 We injected WT C57BL/6J male mice daily intraperitoneally with D1R agonist SKF-81297 for 12 days with SKF-81297 (see top panel in Figure 12).
 As controls, we injected additional mice daily with either water as a negative control for IP injection or caffeine as a negative control for activation of the locomotor system as caffeine induces hyperactivity even in dopamine-deficient mice so it is a dopamine-independent pathway [54,55].
 The immediate response to injection was observed as an increase in activity in caffeine and SKF-81297 mice that was more prolonged than that of water-injected controls (Figure 12A).
 This trend continued through day 12, where water-injected mice showed a habituation to injection but caffeine-injected mice showed increased activity (Figure 12B).
 On day 13, when no injection was performed, leaving all mice undisturbed (no cage changes) the SKF-injected mice showed increased activity compared to both water and caffeine-injected controls during the 3 hr after scheduled injection (Figure 12C).
 We examined mice at days 0, 7, 12, and 13 for evidence of behavioral entrainment to injection.
 On day 0, there was no increase in activity preceding daily injection, as expected (Figure 12D).
 After 7 days of injection, we observed a trend toward increased activity in SKF- injected mice that was not statistically significant (p = 0.0513, Kruskal-Wallis test) (Figure 12E).
 By days 12 and 13 the fraction of high activity of SKF-injected mice was significantly greater than either that of water- or caffeine-injected mice [day 12, SKF-81297 vs. water, SKF 81297 vs. caffeine (P<0.01); day 13, SKF 81297 vs. water (p<0.01), SKF-81297 vs caffeine (P<0.01)] (Figure 12F-H).

+We repeated this experiment, omitting caffeine, and prevented food intake for 4 hr post injection to control for drug-induced feeding as a potential factor for inducing anticipatory activity in the experiment described above.
+To that end, mice were injected daily for 14 days with either SKF-81297 (n=12) or water (n=12).
+We observed significant (P<0.05) behavioral entrainment by the 14th day of injection (Figure 12 supplement).
+To confirm that the SKF-81297 was activating D1R neurons we injected n=2 D1R WT and D1R KO mice with drug and euthanized them one hour after injection, processing their brains of c-Fos immunostaining.
+We noted a marked number of cells staining in the dorsal striatum of WT but not D1R KO mice (Figure 12 supplement).

-From this experiment we conclude that timed activation of D1R neurons is sufficient to induce moderate behavioral entrainment (about 20% of total high activity behavior in a 3-hr pre-injection window).
+From these experiment we conclude that timed activation of D1R neurons is sufficient to induce moderate behavioral entrainment (about 20% of total high activity behavior in a 3-hr pre-injection window).
 Moreover, this entrainment can persist in the absence of stimuli, as at the end of day 13 anticipatory activity occurs nearly 46 hr after the last injection of drug.

 Discussion